Prafulla Chandra Pant: Public duty of Private bank employees

+Religious conversion and scheduled caste status

-In Mohammad Sadique vs Darbara Singh Guru, a bench of JJ Ranjan Gogoi and Prafulla Chandra Pant, quashed the order of Punjab and Haryana High Court, and upheld the claim of Mohammad Sadique to be a member of a Scheduled Caste (SC) and Punjab Legislative Assembly.
+In Mohammad Sadique vs Darbara Singh Guru, a bench of JJ Ranjan Gogoi and Pant, quashed the order of Punjab and Haryana High Court, and accepted the plea of Mohammad Sadique to be a member of a Scheduled Caste (SC) and upheld his membership of Punjab Legislative Assembly.

 Guru in the Punjab Legislative Assembly elections of 2012 filed his nomination papers as a candidate of Shiromani Akali Dal whereas Sadique was a candidate from Indian National Congress.
 Both contested from the Bhadaur constituency of Punjab, which was reserved for Scheduled Castes.
 The outcome of the election was that Sadique won from Bhadaur and was elected Member of the Legislative Assembly.
 Guru challenged the outcome before the High Court of Punjab and Haryana pleading that Sadique professed Islam and so, could not be a member of the Scheduled Caste (SC), nor could he have contested from Bhadaur.
 The High Court delivered the verdict in Guru's favour, annulling his membership of State Legislature and held that he was a Muslim, not a member of Scheduled Caste.
 Aggrieved by the verdict, Sadique moved the Supreme Court.